pspiagicw/sinister/README.md

 - This is a combination of `update` and `download`.
 - It will update the database and download the latest videos.
 - It is designed to be used in a cron job or a systemd timer.
+- It can be used to keep your video library up to date.

 ![auto](./gifs/auto.gif)